nikphillydev/2d-slam-pathplanner/README.md

  - 2D Local SLAM using LiDAR: generates a dynamic map and localizes robot in the map
  - Path Planner: navigates the robot in the generated map using A* algorithm and Pure Pursuit controller

 Developed on Clearpath Jackal robot platform.
+See final project report [here](https://github.com/nikphillydev/2d-slam-pathplanner/tree/main/final_report)

 ### Project Setup
 Clone the repo.
 This project uses Docker and VSCode Dev Containers to containerize the development process.